-Aguera y Arcas et al have performed an elegant dimensionality-reduction analysis of this model with STC analysis, examining how well responses of a Hodgkin-Huxley (HH) model (Hodgkin & Huxley, 1952) to white noise could be captured by a low-dimensional subspace (Aguera y Arcas, Fairhall, & Bialek, 2003).
-They concluded that although the HH model can be approximated with a two-dimensional LNP model, there is no finite-dimensional space that fully captures its behavior.
-Here we illustrate how the iSTAC approach can be used to supplement and extend these conclusions.
+Aguera y Arcas, Fairhall, and Bialek (2003) have performed an elegant dimensionality-reduction analysis of the Hodgkin-Huxley model (Hodgkin & Huxley, 1952) with STC analysis, examining how well model responses to white noise could be captured by a low-dimensional subspace.
+They concluded that although the HH model can be approximated with a 2D LNP model, there is no finitedimensional space that fully captures its behavior.
+Here, we illustrate how the iSTAC approach can be used to supplement and extend these conclusions.

-The HH model consists of a four-dimensional nonlinear differential equation, which we simulated with a Gaussian white noise input current, discretized in 1-ms bins.
+The HH model consists of a four-dimensional nonlinear differential equation that we simulated with a Gaussian white noise input current, discretized in 1-ms bins.
 We used a 100-ms portion of the stimulus preceding each spike to define the spike-triggered ensemble.
-Figure 4A shows the sorted eigenvalues of the STC matrix, computed from a simulated train with 10^8 time samples and roughly 10^6 spikes.
-A substantial number of eigenvalues lie above or below 1, indicating that the computation performed by the HH neuron on its input is many-dimensional (Aguera y Arcas et al., 2003).
+Figure 4A shows the sorted eigenvalues of the STC matrix, computed from a simulated train with $10^8$ time samples and roughly $10^6$ spikes.
+A substantial number of eigenvalues lie above or below 1, indicating that the computation performed by the HH neuron on its input is multidimensional (Aguera y Arcas et al., 2003).

-Nevertheless, if we desired a one-dimensional approximation to the HH model, we could ask: which dimension of the stimulus space preserves the most information about HH neuron's response?
+Nevertheless, if we desired a 1D approximation to the HH model, we could ask: Which dimension of the stimulus space preserves the most information about HH neuron's response?
 Equivalently, what filter provides the best description of the HH model's temporal receptive field?
 Figure 4B shows several candidate filters offered by traditional STA/STC analysis, along with the solution offered by the iSTAC approach.
-The iSTAC filter is intermediate between the STA and the lowest-variance eigenvector-it lies in the space spanned by these two vectors, but it preserves 10% more information about spike times than either of these vectors individually, and roughly 8 times more information than the large-variance eigenvector.
+The iSTAC filter is intermediate between the STA and the lowest variance eigenvector-it lies in the space spanned by these two vectors, but it preserves 10% more information about spike times than either of these vectors individually and roughly eight times more information than the large-variance eigenvector.

 The information-theoretic framework can also be used to examine additional dimensions.
 Figure 4A shows the eigenvalues of the STC, revealing a large number that deviate significantly from 1.
 We can use the iSTAC approach to find a set of vectors ordered according to informativeness.
-For each dimensionality m, we computed the optimal information-preserving subspace by maximizing eq.
-8 for B (a $100 \times m$ matrix), constraining the columns of B to be orthonormal (see Appendix A for details of the optimization procedure).
-Figure 4C shows the KL divergence between the two distributions projected into this optimal subspace, as a function of m.
-Although the large number of "significant" eigenvalues (Fig. 4A) reveals that the HH computation is high-dimensional, the information analysis indicates that total information saturates quite rapidly with dimensionality.
-Specifically, as shown in Fig. 4C, a model using just two linear filters captures 94% of the information available.
+For each dimensionality m, we computed the optimal information-preserving subspace by maximizing Equation 8 for B (a 100 × m matrix), constraining the columns of B to be orthonormal (see Appendix A for details of the optimization procedure).
+Figure 4C shows the KL divergence between